 The study of depictions of this creatures shows that the transformation of the Amphisbaena from the two-headed snake from the Greek myths, into a two-headed dragon-type creature, occurred during Medieval times, when the Amphisbaena became a formidable monster, often found in churches’ carvings and paints, as a punisher for the wicked.

 From the ancient Greek myth, we know that the Amphisbaena was born from the blood that dripped from Medusa’s severed head as Perseus flew carrying it over the Libyan Desert.
 Therefore, the Amphisbaena feels at home in arid lands, and it’s not picky about sustenance, feeding off of both ants and corpses.
 The myth also describes it as being a deadly poisonous – understandable giving it’s origin, as Medusa's blood was also a potent poison— and explain that both its heads were identical, making it impossible to know which end was charging.
 Furthermore, wounds –other than bites— inflicted by the creature generally failed to heal and brought death to the person who had been hurt.
-It was believed that the original Amphisbaena had many descendants, all of them with two heads but smaller and less poisonous than the original monster.
+It was believed that the original Amphisbaena had many descendents, all of them with two heads but smaller and less poisonous than the original monster.

 It was Marcus Annaeus Lucanus, a roman poet commonly referred as Lucan, who in his book Pharsalia described the Amphisbaena as a winged reptile with an extra head on the end of its long prehensile tail.
 He was the first to give winds to the two-headed snake.